Faysal-Ezaz/Python_Code/README.md

-# Python_Code:
+# Python_Code: (Read this first)

-Enter the folder `SheetPrograms`, A list of folders shall appear:
+Enter the folder `SheetPrograms`, A list of python folders shall appear:
 Each folder Contains 2 files:
 <ol>
   <li>main.py</li>